A Note on Umbilic Points at Infinity: Isolated Umbilic Points

 The purpose of this paper is to extend the notion of umbilic point to {\em umbilic point at infinity} in the case where the surface in question is a graph over a plane.The principal foliations at infinity have been considered previously by Ando using a one-point compactification of the surface \cite{ando}.
 In \cite{gao}, the authors defined umbilic points at infinity for more general polynomial graphs via the zeros of the projective extension of the third fundamental form.

-This paper considers homogeneous polynomial graphs and gives an alternative definition in terms of the fall-off of the curvature at infinity.
+This paper considers an alternative definition in terms of the fall-off of the curvature at infinity.
 We show that this agrees with the definition using the projective extension described in \cite{gao}.
 Moreover we show that such an umbilic point at infinity can be characterised as a point at infinity where an asymptotic direction becomes tangent to the level set of the defining function.

-Homogeneous polynomial graphs have the advantage that their points at infinity can be identified with a circle and asymptotic geometric invariants can be computed relatively easily.
-Moreover, umbilic points at infinity obtain a real projective significance which allows many questions to be answered.
+In the case where the surface is given by a homogeneous polynomial graph, the points at infinity can be identified with a circle and asymptotic geometric invariants can be computed relatively easily.
+Moreover, umbilic points at infinity obtain a real projective significance.

 In \cite{Top} Toponogov says that a complete convex plane $P\subset{\mathbb R}^3$ must have {\em an umbilic at infinity} if it has no finite umbilic points but

 where $\kappa_1,\kappa_2$ are the principal curvatures of $P$.